SanjeevGitProfile/Github-User-Activity/README.md

 # Github-User-Activity
-Android application retrieves Github user activities
+Android application retrieves Github user profiles and repositories based on user name with the help of Github REST API.